Self-Awareness

 A. Find somewhere comfortable:

-• Your 3 toughest challenges will be pain, muscle tension, and falling asleep.
+• Your three toughest challenges will be pain, muscle tension, and falling asleep.

 • Everything in your environment should help you stay alert and comfortable.